 Table 24.
-NFS v3 retention volume: fields, required actions, and notes (continued)
+Enterprise Vault retention volume: fields, required actions, and notes (continued)

-Field name Required action Special notes Index options Select either or both of the Index options check boxes.
-These options are selected by default. • Include system metadata for data objects within containers. • Include content tagging and full-text index.
-Constraints In Constraints , select either or both of these options: • Only use connection process(es): Specify a limit for the number of harvest connections to this volume.
+Field name Required action Special notes Constraints In Constraints , select either or both of these options: • Only use connection process(es): Specify a limit for the number of harvest connections to this volume.
 If the server is also being accessed for attribute and full-text searches, you might want to regulate the load on the server by limiting the harvester processes.
 The maximum number of harvest processes is automatically shown.
 This maximum number is set on the system configuration tab.
 Control the number of parallel data object reads: Designate the number of parallel data object reads.

 Table 25.
-Centera retention volume: fields, required actions, and notes
+CIFS (Windows platforms) retention volume: fields, required actions, and notes

 Field name Required action Special notes Server type In the Server type list, select the server type.
-Pool In the Pool list, select the StoredIQ pool profile name to provide access to a specific Centera pool.
+Server In the Server text box, assign the server a name.
+Connect as In the Connect as text box, enter the login ID.
+Password In the Password text box, enter the password for the login ID.
 Volume In the Volume text box, enter the name or names of the volume to be mounted.
 Index options Select either or both of the Index options check boxes.
-These options are selected by default.
-Include system metadata for data objects within containers.
-Include content tagging and full-text index.
+These options are selected by default. • Include system metadata for data objects within containers. • Include content tagging and full-text index.

 Table 25.
-Centera retention volume: fields, required actions, and notes (continued)
+CIFS (Windows platforms) retention volume: fields, required actions, and notes (continued)

-Field name Required action Special notes Constraints In Constraints, select either or both of these options: Only use connection process(es): Specify a limit for the number of harvest connections to this volume.
+Field name Required action Special notes Constraints In Constraints , select either or both of these options: • Only use connection process(es): Specify a limit for the number of harvest connections to this volume.
 If the server is also being accessed for attribute and full-text searches, you might want to regulate the load on the server by limiting the harvester processes.
 The maximum number of harvest processes is automatically shown.
 This maximum number is set on the system configuration tab.
 Control the number of parallel data object reads: Designate the number of parallel data object reads.

 Table 26.
-Hitachi retention volume: fields, required actions, and notes
+NFS v3 retention volume: fields, required actions, and notes